Discover French Polynesia : The pearl of Tahiti

 Maintain your pearl

 Now that you've "fallen for" this jewel on your visit to Rangiroa, for example, at Guauguin's Pearl, or to Moorea at Pearl Romance, it's time to take good care of it.
 Remember that pearls are materials produced by living organisms, and are made up of calcium carbonate crystals that are sensitive to acids.
-As a result, pearls do not have the same hardness as precious stones.
+As a result, pearls don't have the same hardness as precious stones.
 To protect them, avoid putting them in direct contact with other jewels that could scratch them; also avoid contact with detergents or acid products such as hairspray or perfume.
 Another basic rule of care is not to sleep or bathe with your pearls on.
 When putting them away, get into the habit of cleaning gold- or silver-mounted pearls with a soft cloth.
 You can also wash them with water and a little neutral liquid soap, taking care to rinse them well, dry them and then polish them with a microfiber or chamois.
 Of course, you can also entrust them to your jeweller for a little maintenance..

 Organize your trip with our partners French Polynesia